niladrih/openebs-community/README.md

 ## Who we are

 We are a community of innovative Data Storage engineers that contribute to this project.
-We are grateful for the major sponsorship provided by [DataCore](https://datacore.com), who donate a team of dedicated Dev/QA/Engineers, Product Mgmt, Marketing, Business and Operational leadership as well as significant engineering infrastructure resources and financial funding.
-Without DataCore, Inc...
-OpenEBS would not be the successful product that it is today.
+We are grateful for the major sponsorship provided by [DataCore (also known as DataCore Software)](https://datacore.com), who donate a team of dedicated Dev/QA/Engineers, Product Mgmt, Marketing, Business and Operational leadership as well as significant engineering infrastructure resources and financial funding.
+Without DataCore OpenEBS would not be the successful product that it is today.
 OpenEBS is the result of hundreds of amazing individuals, contributors and storage engineers who provide brainstorming ideas, feedback, code reviews and high-quality code to the project.
 Anyone who is passionate about storage and data is welcome here. <BR>

 ## Monthly Community Meetings